Show All Answers

 The City will correct any problems in the City main.
 The homeowner is responsible for any blockages in the private sanitary lateral.

-Since the City of Marysville has unlimited bulk trash service, anyone currently paying for trash service through the City is able to put out bulk (large) items on Mondays.
+Since the City of Marysville has unlimited bulk trash service, anyone currently paying for trash service through the City is able to put out bulk (large) items on their normal trash collection day.
 Any items that contain Freon or other hazardous waste such as oil and paints will not be picked up and will need to be disposed of by the homeowners.
-All bulk items will be picked up on Mondays.
-Residents must schedule bulk item pickup in one of the following ways:

 The rental fee for additional trash toters is $3.40 per month and is put on your monthly City of Marysville utility bill.
 To request an additional toter, please contact Public Service at firstname.lastname@example.org or (937) 645-7350 option #2.